Successor Agency to the Redevelopment Agency of the City of Santa Clara

 - A former RDA employee appointed by the Mayor

 Below is the information on the Redevelopment Agency of the City of Santa Clara as it existed prior to its dissolution on February 1, 2012.

 The Redevelopment Agency of the City of Santa Clara was created through City Council ordinance in 1957.
 It was legally and technically a state agency existing under the Community Redevelopment Law of the State of California.
 The Agency existed as a public body, separate and distinct from the City, and was activated for the purpose of redevelopment of blighted areas of the state, identified by appropriate proceedings set forth in the Community Redevelopment Law.
 The Santa Clara City Council served as the Agency Board of Directors and the City Manager served as Executive Director.
-Agency Members and Officers, immediately prior to dissolution, were as follows:
+Agency Members and Officers, immediately prior to dissolution.

 Santa Clara had two Redevelopment project areas - the Bayshore North Project area, formed in 1973, and the University Project area, formed in 1961.
 The Redevelopment Agency also administered a Low and Moderate Income Housing Fund, but these responsibilites were assumed by the Housing Authority of the City of Santa Clara through the adoption of a Resolution on February 22, 2011.

 Bayshore North Project